-- Don’t forget to change the passwords on a regular basis.
+- Don’t forget to change the passwords regularly.

 - And most importantly, set up two-factor authentication.

-Never share your personal information online or offline, unless you are absolutely sure about the authenticity of the representative.
+Never share your personal information online or offline, unless you are certain about the authenticity of the representative.

-There can be a possible scammer hiding behind a stranger or any third party posing as an executive from a bank or financial institution.
-Always verify the identity of the person asking for your financial details.
+There can be a scammer hiding behind a stranger or any third party posing as an executive from a bank or financial institution.
+Always verify the identity of the person requesting your financial details.
 Bank authorities never ask for sensitive information like an OTP(One-Time Password) or CVV(The number behind your bank card) on calls.

 Also, this should go without saying: sharing important financial details like bank name, branch, account number, etc on social media is a big NO.

 In case your debit or credit card is lost or stolen, informing the bank immediately and getting it blocked is the first step to avoiding a financial loss.
-Timely blocking the card can save your financial security from being compromised.
+Blocking the card on time can save your financial security from being compromised.